Montyscripts/Synthra-CHAT/README.md

 ✅ Step 3: Copy the Key
 Click the little copy icon 📋 next to the key.

-✅ Step 4: Add It to SynthraChat
-When you run SynthraChat after Installation Guide:
+✅ Step 4: Add It to SynthraChat after Installation Guide:

 Click ☰ > SynthraCHAT